Psychology (PSY) Courses

 PSY 438 Child Cognition (3) How children think.
 A survey of how human perceptual and cognitive skills and intellectual abilities develop from infancy through early adolescence, and how cognitive development corresponds to brain development.
 Topics include theories of cognitive development, perception and attention, mental representation, concept development, categorization, social awareness, theory of mind, memory systems, language development, numerical competence, and approaches to the study of intelligence.
 Pre: PSY 100, 213, 214, and PSY 320 or instructor's consent.

 PSY 440 History Of Psychology (3) Historical origins and development of contemporary psychology.
 Pre: 12 semester hours in psychology.

 PSY 445 Practicum in Psychology (3) Supervised experience in human service, mental health and other community agencies in the local community.
 Pre: 12 semester hours in Psychology and instructor's consent.
-(Attributes: ALEX, GCC)
+(Attributes: ALEX, DS, GCC)

 PSY 450 Child Behavior Therapy (3) This is an advanced seminar on the practical application of behavioral theory to treatment of child and adolescent psychological disorders.
 Special emphasis will be given to the integration of science and practice with topics including behavioral assessment, basic principles and procedures of behavior modification, and evidence-based treatment for children and adolescents.
 Pre: PSY 100, PSY 213, PSY 214 and PSY 320 or PSY 324.